relatio-nlp/relatio/README.md

 ## Installation

-It requires Python3.7 and pip.
+It requires Python 3.7 (or 3.8) and pip.
 It is highly recommended to use a virtual environment (or conda environment) for the installation.

 ```bash